You know what’s harder than writing a 2000-word essay?

 The case for a clear business slogan

-If your brands not hotter a bath of Sriracha, then you need a perfectly pithy tag line to rep your steez.
+If your brands not hotter than a bath of Sriracha, then you need a perfectly pithy tag line to rep your steez.

 Pursuit of perfection - Lexus